Llamaware/LlamaLoader/README.md

 ### Usage

 Launch the program.
-Find/select your game directory then install/update Tomb.
+Find/select your game directory, then install/update Tomb.
-From the `Get Mods` tab, install/update the mods you want.
+From the `Get Mods` tab, load the mod list, then install/update the mods you want.
 Don't change the URLs or else it won't work.

 ### Requirements